Washing & Drying Sheepskin

 2. USE A SHEEPSKIN DETERGENT: WOOLSKIN

 Wool detergents eg Woolite, are not recommended for the washing of sheepskins as they may contain chelating agents, phosphates, alkali, bleach, peroxide, triethanolamine, sequestering agents, phosphoric acid or enzymes.
-All are harmful to leather and should not be used.
+All are harmful to leather and may permanently damage it.

-We recommend : Woolskin: Sheepskin Shampoo & Conditioner
+Down-Under Wool recommends : Woolskin: Sheepskin Detergent & Conditioner

-This is the only product that has been developed by the tanning industry specifically for the washing of sheepkins and sheepskin products.
-It will keep the leather soft and supple while maintaining the luxurious hand of the wool.
+This product has been developed by the tanning industry specifically for the washing of sheepskins and sheepskin products.
+It will keep the leather soft and supple while maintaining the luxurious hand or feel of the wool.

-"Woolskin with Tea Tree Oil", a new generation product developed in conjunction with the tanning industry, will lubricate the sheepskin leather and give a distinct lustre and handle to the wool.
-The anti-bacterial in Woolskin remains in the washed article, providing continued action and prevention of odours.
-Woolskin kills mites ( the cause of house dust asthma) and washing with woolskin will also remove mite allergens.
+"Woolskin with Tea Tree Oil", a new generation product, will lubricate the sheepskin leather and give a distinct lustre and handle to the wool.
+The anti-bacterial in Woolskin remains in the washed article, providing continued action and prevention of odors.
+Woolskin kills mites ( the cause of house dust asthma) and washing with Woolskin will remove mite allergens.

 3. WASHING SHEEPSKIN RUGS, UGG BOOTS & SHEEPSKIN SLIPPERS

-40mL for a full load.
-Use half of these quantities for Front Load machines.
+- 40 mL for a full load.
+Use half of these quantities for Front Loading machines.
 Select cold or warm wash.
 DOUBLE RINSE

 Washing instructions for HiTemp Medical Sheepskins to meet thermal disinfection requirements.